NordicSemiconductor/Android-DFU-Library/documentation/README.md

 However, if you want to modify the code to your needs you have to clone the project and add it as follows:

-1. Clone the project, or just the *DFULibrary* folder (using sparse-checkout) to a temporary location.
-2. Copy the *DFULibrary* folder to your projects root, for example to *AndroidstudioProjects*.
+1. Clone the project into DFULibrary folder (by default it will be cloned into Android-DFU-Library folder) to your projects root, for example to *AndroidstudioProjects*.
-3. Add the **dfu** module to your project:
+2. Add the **dfu** module to your project:
     1. Add **'..:DFULibrary:dfu'** to the *settings.gradle* file:
     ```
     include ':dfu'